DIY Lunch Bag Snowflakes

 These are perfect for your winter home decor after Christmas if you like to leave around a few things.
 Another idea is to fill your dining room with the paper snowflakes.
 A cozy casual dining table setting will add the perfect touch.

 Lunch bag snowflake supplies

-- Lunch bags color of choice (bought mine at dollar tree)
+- Lunch bags color of choice

 - Fishing Line